Dutchosintguy/chatgpt_osint_plugin/README.md

 - Many endpoints with Hybrid Analysis that provide more technical details require a verified API key and will return errors if you do not have an upgraded api key.

-- OpenAI spec limits to 350 characters restricting the number of endpoints that can exist.
+- OpenAI spec limits to 350 lines restricting the number of endpoints that can exist.

 ## Demo